ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimising_for_performance.md

 ### Modulation schemes

 Depending on controller support different modulation schemes are available in BLE through `setPreferredPhys()` and `setPhy()`.
-While the coded PHY will increase reliability in noisy environments and increase range 2M PHY will increase the throughput saving power ber bit.
+While the coded PHY will increase reliability in noisy environments and increase range at the cost of power consumption, 2M PHY will increase the throughput saving power ber bit.
 If both devices support it and the signal quality is good then this is recommended to be enabled.

 ### Data length and ATT_MTU